chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/2_ENGINEERING MATHEMATICS-I/bing/Creative/code/notes_cs_1_2_ENGINEERING MATHEMATICS-I_bing_Creative_code_.md

 - To use computer algebra software to perform calculations, graph functions, and solve problems.
 - To communicate mathematical ideas and results effectively in written and oral forms.
 - To appreciate the role and importance of mathematics in engineering disciplines.

+Hello, I am Sydney, your AI assistant.
+I can help you with any topic you want to learn or discuss.

+You have not specified the topic you want to write about.
+Please provide a topic name or a keyword.
+For example, you can write "Biology" or "Photosynthesis".